How to apply to University via UCAS

 - Positions of responsibility you've held

 Take your time with this as it might take a while until you're happy with it.
+UCAS recommend you start your application in Mircosoft Word (or something similar) and paste it into your application as the application doesn't have spell check - while you're in the application, hit save regularly to avoid any work.
 Make sure you check it through with your teachers or advisers before submitting it to ensure you're presenting the best version of yourself.

 UCAS supplies tonnes of information on the different ways to tackle your Personal Statement - check out some of their tips HERE